Text by CLOT Magazine

-His interest is in new technology and production processes, using them as a medium while analysing and critiquing their modifying effects on human behaviour.
+New York-based artist James Clar’s work analyses and observes the effects of media and technology on our perception of culture, nationality and identity.
+He is interested in new technology and production processes, using them as a medium while analysing and critiquing their effects on human behaviour.
 For him, technology is a medium to critique the dissociative affects of technology itself.
-He studied Film and Animation at New York University and received his Masters from NYU’s Interactive Telecommunication’s Program.
+He studied Film and Animation at New York University and received his Masters’s from NYU’s Interactive Telecommunication Program.

-For this installation, Clar employs generative software developed in collaboration with programmers Casey Conchinha and Louise Lessel.
-The software visually simulates powerful, energetic and luminous stellar explosions, erupting on a large monitor that fills the main gallery window and viewers will be able to travel through space, watching supernovas spawn potential worlds and alternate realities.
+During the Tribeca Gallery Walk in New York, Jane Lombard Gallery presents in the ground floor window at their new location at 58 White St James Clar’s installation Press Reset.
+Clar employs generative software developed in collaboration with programmers Casey Conchinha and Louise Lessel for this installation.
+The software visually simulates powerful, energetic and luminous stellar explosions erupting on a large monitor that fills the main gallery window.
+Viewers can travel through space, watching supernovas spawn potential worlds and alternate realities.

 Press Reset is open to the passing public until October 12, 2020.